 So the evidence is that while the traditional package holiday is by no means dead, alternative and more flexible ways to book vacations are dominant.

-Travelers are seeking more individual experiences and, for a number of years now, there has been growth in OTAs offering consumers the ability to create dynamic travel packages.
+Travelers are seeking more individual experiences and, for a number of years now, there has been growth in OTAs offering consumers the ability to create dynamic travel packages and improving the look to book ratio.

 HUNDREDS OF TOUR OPERATORS ARE ALREADY USING AI TECHNOLOGY AND CAPITAL MARKET TRADING STRATEGIES TO UNLOCK UNTAPPED PROFITS